-The new curriculum resources may be newly-created teaching materials, publicly accessible materials and subscribed resources (from the Boston College Libraries) or any combination of the three.
+The new curriculum resources may be newly-created teaching materials, publicly accessible materials, subscribed resources (from the Boston College Libraries), use of Canvas or Library Reserves to replace a coursepack or any combination of the four.

-For a second year the Provost has pledged financial support for this initiative and we invite you to help address this issue by engaging in a competitive grant process that will award $2000 each to support faculty members who adopt a new curricular resource strategy.
+The Provost has pledged financial support for this initiative and we invite you to help address this issue by engaging in a competitive grant process that will provide grants and the help of a support team to full-time faculty members who adopt a new curricular resource strategy.

 The application process for support will be competitive.
-A limited number of grants will be available in the amount of $2000 each.
+A limited number of grants will be available.

 Applications will be evaluated on the following criteria: